Page Reviewed / Updated - January 27, 2021

 The state of Connecticut offers three non-Medicaid assistance programs for the disabled and elderly residents of Connecticut.
 These programs are intended to provide financial assistance for housing or services in order to keep them from having to leave their homes and move to more expensive nursing homes.
 Click on the programs below to get more information on specific benefits and eligibility guidelines.

 1) Connecticut Home Care Program for Elders (CHCPE) – seniors receive personal care in their home, a foster home, or assisted living facility.
-Other services, such as adult day care, delivered meals, minor home modifications, and personal emergency response systems are covered.
+Other services, such as adult day care, delivered meals, and minor home modifications are covered.
+Please note that this program is both state funded and Medicaid funded.

 2) Congregate Housing Services Program (CHSP) – this program has 14 locations offering subsidized housing with personal care services and other benefits, like hot meals, housecleaning, and transportation assistance.